 With Flutter, we save developers time by writing a single code, ready-made solutions and an optimized workflow with widgets.

 The “hot reload” feature helps to assemble an application with widgets in just seconds.
-Depending on the complexity and originality, you can save 20 to 50% in developer’s time that can be spent on developing other useful features.
+Depending on the complexity and originality, you can save 20 to 50% of the developer’s time that can be spent on developing other useful features.

 A great user experience is critically important for an enterprise app.
 Enterprise app requirements include smooth animations, OS-specific interface elements, and gesture control.
 Cross-platform frameworks cannot provide flexibility, performance, and good UI for complex enterprise apps as well as native development.
 Everyone, except Flutter.